 Region comprises two registered managed investment schemes: Region Management Trust (ARSN 160 612 626) and Region Retail Trust (ARSN 160 612 788).
 The securities in each Trust are stapled to form the stapled listed vehicle, Region Group.
-Region Group is listed on the Australian Securities Exchange (ASX) under the code "RGN".
+Region is listed on the Australian Securities Exchange (ASX) under the code "RGN".

-Region Group is internally managed, which allows alignment of management interests with the interests of security holders.
+Region is internally managed, which allows alignment of management interests with the interests of security holders.
 Region RE is the responsible entity of Region Management Trust and Region Retail Trust.
 Region RE is a wholly owned subsidiary of Region Management Trust.

-Region RE as Responsible Entity of Region Retail Trust owns 20% of SCA Metro Convenience Shopping Centre Fund (a joint venture with Singaporean sovereign wealth fund, GIC)
+Region RE as Responsible Entity of Region Retail Trust owns 20% of SCA Metro Convenience Shopping Centre Fund (Metro Fund 1), a joint venture with a global institutional investor.